ThinkPositive0x0/Fitting_Parameters_with_BTK/README.md

 	gcc -Wall -shared -fPIC -O3 -lm -std=c99 -o libSimpson_BTK.so Simpson_BTK.c

-Note that working on linux system should do some change on file moudlea/Simpson_BTK.py
+Please note that working on a Linux system should make some changes to the file module/Simpson_BTK.py and recompile Simpson_BTK.c.

 	dllpath = curPath + "\\modules
 	dllfile = curPath + "\\modules\\libSimpson_BTK.so"

-	change to
+	change into

 	dllpath = curPath + "/modules
 	dllfile = curPath + "/modules/libSimpson_BTK.so"